angular-schule/website-articles/blog/2020-01-everything-github/README.md

     ```

 3. Now we want to make some small changes to the source code.
-    With the command `code .` we open the current directory in the editor.
+    With the command `code .` we open the current directory in the *Visual Studio Code* editor.
+Of course you can also open the folder through the menus of VS Code.

     ```sh
     cd everything-github-demo
     code .
     ```

-4. We are changing the content of the `AppModule` and `AppComponent` a bit to prove that the Google search engine can correctly crawl our website – even with remotely loaded data.
+4. We change the content of the `AppModule` and `AppComponent` a bit and call a HTTP API.
+By this, we want to prove that the Google search engine can correctly crawl our website – even with data loaded from remote.

     ```ts
     // src/app/app.module.ts (excerpt)